DigitalState/camunda-coverage-generation/README.md

 Each snapshot generates "Coverage Data" which is used to generate HTML files in the build target folder.

-The HTML files have all the required data injected into them and are self-contained.
-Each .html file uses the bpmnjs renderer loaded through CDN.

 ## Example output

 Initial Parent Process: